ieeh-tu-dresden/powerfactory-tools/examples/README.md

 ## <div id="import-functionalities" /> Raw PSDM Import

-The jupyter notebook [powerfactory_import.ipynb](powerfactory_import.ipynb) is provided to how to apply a raw import of a given (exported) PSDM grid representation.
+The jupyter notebook [powerfactory_import.ipynb](powerfactory_import.ipynb) is provided to see how to apply a raw import of a given (exported) PSDM grid representation.

 Here, `PSDM class objects` are generated out of a given `json`-file.

-## <div id="example project" /> PowerFactory Example Project
+## <div id="powerfactory-example-project" /> PowerFactory Example Project
 The related PowerFactory example project `PF2022_PowerFactory-Tools.pfd` is provided in [grids][link_to_example_grids].
 The project contains:
 - 3-bus high voltage grid